 The importance of ergonomic office furniture

 Can you feel it?
 The twitch in your neck, or that pain in your lower back?
 It might be the way you’re using your workspace.
-We can’t promise you fewer hours of working, but we can help cut down on work fatigue with ergonomic furniture that'll make the space more body and mind-friendly.
+We can’t promise you fewer hours of work, but we can help cut down on work fatigue with ergonomic furniture that'll make space more body and mind-friendly.

-Spending long hours at a desk or bent over a laptop unfortunately contributes big time to fatigue and aches in the body.
+Spending long hours at a desk or bent over a laptop, unfortunately, contributes big time to fatigue and aches in the body.
 Interior designer Fredrik says the first thing you can do is simply to think about movement.

 “Posture pain is something that accumulates from being in a fixed position for too long.
 My advice is movement.
 The key is to not have everything close to hand, give yourself room to move, reach around for your files, or go in the kitchen for that cup of coffee.”